 The Group's revenues are mainly from active components for optical communication.
 The chief operating decision maker (CODM) of the Group used overall operating results as the basis for evaluating performance and considered the Group a single segment.
-The segment information for the years ended December 31, 2020 and 2019 were the same as the Group's consolidated financial statements.
+The segment information for the years ended December 31, 2021 and 2020 was the same as the Group's consolidated financial statements.